Red-Hat-EMEA-Portflio-SSA/bcl_ee/README.md

 # Version 14 and above > Including vSAN management

-For using the modules that manage vSAN with the community.vmware collection you need to include the vSAN Management python SDK.
+For using the modules that manage vSAN with the community.vmware collection you nepodman push bcl-ov:4 quay.io/mschreie/bcl-ov:ed to include the vSAN Management python SDK.
 This SDK is provided and managed by VMware in a way that cannot just be included in the requirements.txt file.
 Here I explain how to include it in your execution environment to build version 14 of bcl_ee and above.

 First thing you need to do is dowload the "vsan-sdk-python.zip" [from VMware site](https://developer.vmware.com/web/sdk/7.0%20U2/vsan-python) and place the file in the directory of this repo: /your-path/bcl_ee/vsan-sdk-python.zip